bunzosteele/PokeWatch/README.md

 		Suffix: Same as prefix, but after the Name

 		Locations: List of GPS coordinates that the bot will scan for pokemon in.
 The bot will identify pokemon within ~70 meters of that point.
-Double clicking on google maps will give you the GPS coordinates.
+Consider using the LocationGenerator to get coordinates.

 6. ENABLE REBOOTING